 The Future of Robots in Manufacturing…

 The technologies are fascinating.
-Apparently the breakthrough in machine vision has come from watching the relationship of objects to the background behind them.… Read the rest
+Apparently the breakthrough in machine vision has come from watching the relationship of objects to the background behind them.
+With the ability to construct a 3D model in the robot’s software coming from the computer vision, the kinematics needed to make the manipulator arm function are apparently also fairly straightforward.… Read the rest

 What’s a Cut Knowledge Base (KB for short) you ask?

 It’s a way to dramatically enhance your feeds and speeds based on the real world performance of your machines, tooling, and shop practices.
 Look at it this way–wherever you’re getting your feeds and speeds inputs, be it a sophisticated calculator like G-Wizard, or directly from your tooling manufacturer’s data sheets, that information is a set of recommendations to use as a starting point.
-The more variables it considers, the better the starting point you get, which is why many of our G-Wizard customer’s like the product so much.… Read the rest
+The more variables it considers, the better the starting point you get, which is why many of our G-Wizard customer’s like the product so much.
+But, it’s possible to do so much more.… Read the rest

 Check out the Tormach blog for a lot more information, but here is the video: